Winner of the 2013 IMIA Global Award for Best Map Product.

 Winner of the 2013 IMIA George Stanton Award for Best Map Product in the Asia Pacific region.

-In September 2010, Geographx was commissioned by Sydney-based publisher, Millennium House, to manage the cartography for Earth Platinum, a limited edition world atlas of unprecedented size.
+In September 2010 Geographx was commissioned by Sydney-based publisher, Millennium House, to manage the cartography for the limited edition Earth Platinum world atlas.

-In addition to overseeing the cartography, Geographx was commissioned to produce the relief mapping that underlies the artwork on each cartographic plate.
+In addition to overseeing the cartography, Geographx produced the relief mapping that underlies the artwork on each map.

 The project was immensely challenging, requiring the practical resolution of numerous technical and logistical issues.
 Geographx received a Special Commendation for its work on this project at the 2014 NZ Spatial Excellence Awards.

 A copy of the Earth Platinum atlas has been acquired by the Alexander Turnbull Library in Wellington and is expected to go on public display in March 2015.